Determining Authorship

 Finally, even if you have had this conversation you may need to restate the "terms of your agreement" at certain points throughout the collaborative experience.
 The professor may make a statement about his/her role that is different from what you originally agreed on (I think in most cases this is just the product of absentmindedness due to an overloaded work schedule) and you will need to reference your original conversation.
 But, if you haven't talked things through clearly in the beginning you may find yourself giving up things that are very near and dear to any graduate student (single or first authorship)!

-over 12 years ago
+about 13 years ago

 I don't disagree with you, but it can be very off-putting if someone asks you for some help on a project and the response is "I can help, but let's talk about authorship first".
 I've never (and would never) ask a mentor what the authorship order would be when presented with an idea or dataset for a new paper.
 Agreeing to help anyone who can use it, and agreeing to do any project that comes across my desk has resulted in only one situation where I spent a sizeable amount of time helping a colleague and wasn't included (it was already a long author list and my contribution was in the gray area of not quite enough to concretely deserve inclusion), which I was fine with.
 Of course, everyone has to find the interpersonal they're comfortable with.

-Ben Lewis – over 12 years ago
+Ben Lewis – about 13 years ago

 I think the difference lies in working with a "mentor" and working as a research assistant for professors in your field.
 The former being an ongoing relationship that requires much more out of the professor, the latter being much more like a work relationship.
 I would hope to have mentors I can trust enough to have more informal relationships with.

-Naomi Bartz – over 12 years ago
+Naomi Bartz – about 13 years ago

 login to leave comment